Best CBI Program for Bitcoiners by Budget: Under $150K, Mid-Tier, and Premium

 Premium: $500k And Up

-At the top end, you are looking at El Salvador and Malta.
+At the top end, you are looking at El Salvador.

-El Salvador has a $1,000,000 headline cost ($999,001 contribution plus $999 per applicant).
+El Salvador has a $1,000,000 headline cost (flat government contribution that includes the main applicant; each additional applicant adds $999).
 Yes, that is a big number.
-But consider what you get: citizenship in the most Bitcoin-forward nation on earth, the first country to adopt Bitcoin at the national level.
+But consider what you get: citizenship in the most Bitcoin-forward nation on Earth, the first country to adopt Bitcoin at the national level.
 131 visa-free destinations.
 Processing in 6 to 8 weeks.
 This is not just a passport play.
 This is alignment.
 El Salvador is building the infrastructure for a Bitcoin-native economy, and holding citizenship there is a statement and a strategic position.
-21 CBI's advisory fee on El Salvador is $49,950 (5% of the $999,001 contribution), so plan for roughly $1,055,000 to $1,080,000 all in.
+21 CBI’s advisory fee on El Salvador is $50,000 (5% of the $1,000,000 contribution), so plan for roughly $1,050,000 to $1,055,000 all in for a single applicant, scaling slightly with family size.

 How To Think About This As A Bitcoiner